Hire Staff in Saudi Arabia without Establishing a Local Entity.

 Our extensive services allow you to expand your operations quickly into new and emerging markets.
 Our services also allow companies to decrease their time to market without assuming the cost and complexity of establishing a separate branch office or subsidiary in Saudi Arabia.
 Additionally, Saudi Arabian employee protections are vast and labor laws are complex, so using our services assists you in all compliance matters.

-Using an experienced PEO like New Horizons also makes you more competitive as an employer.
+Using an experienced PEO like New Horizons also makes you more competitive as an employer that keep into consideration the Saudi Arabia business culture.
 You can take advantage of our global reach and workforce and offer them the same benefits and security as large corporations.
 Most of all, our services give you peace of mind so that you can devote your time and attention to running your business while trusting administrative duties to our capable hands.

 If you would like to discuss how our PEO services can assist you, contact us.